HotMaps/load_profile_cm/README.md

 *******************************

-## Calculation module outputs
+## Handling calculation module outputs
-**To-Do:** add the following sentence: In oder to show the outputs of your CM in the front-end, your CM should respect the guidelines defined by base_calculation_module.
+ In oder to show the outputs of your CM in the front-end, your CM should respect the guidelines defined by base_calculation_module.

-**Mostafa: Start of modification**
 The purpose of this part is to give developers the ability to build different kinds of outputs (graphic, layers, indicators).
 All the outputs should be retunred in form of a dictionary ("result" dictionary).
 Find below an example:
-**Mostafa: End of modification**

 ```python
   "result": {